July 2023 Update

 Seattle Indies Social is happening July 18 at 7pm at Optimism Brewery.
 Join us in Capitol Hill for some well-deserved mingling, drinks, and socialization!
 Make some new friends, catch up with old ones, and find out what the community’s up to.
 This month a delegation of developers from Australia will be joining us on a post-GDC visit to Seattle so come out and say hello to our Aussie friends.

 Diversity Collective+ Coffee Chat is happening Saturday July 23rd from 12-2pm.
 This is an in-person event; the location is at Tailwind Café & Bar inside of Good Weather Bicycle.
 Come to network, socialize, and discuss issues related to diversity and inclusion in game development!
 Folks that identify as an underrepresented minority in the game industry are welcome.

-This month’s Game Club will focus on Turmoil & Dorfromantik (a first ever double feature!) on July 21st at 7pm!
+The Game Club is happening on July 19 on our Discord.
 What a book club is to a discussion of literature, this event is to a discussion of game design.
 Every month, we agree to play a game, then meet to discuss and analyze its design and presentation.
-Click here to find out more info and sign up.
+This month’s game is DRANIUS.

 Local Dev News